 - High School Transcript for students not ready to graduate who are applying for scholarships, dual enrollment, college application, etc: College Application Transcript (Please note that this is for high school students who are not ready to graduate yet.
 If your child is graduating and needs transcripts, please see the link below.)

 - Graduating Transcripts (This is your FINAL transcript.)

-- A student must be enrolled with Everest Academy and complete a full six weeks of work.
+- A student must be enrolled with Everest Academy and complete a full nine weeks of work.
 If the student withdraws from Everest and we receive a Request for School Records form from the new school and the student has less than this amount of time with Everest Academy or does not turn in the required reports, we will send a letter stating no work can be verified.

 - Transcripts will only be provided for grades earned while at Everest Academy.
 We will not generate a transcript for you reflecting grades earned at another school.

 - Please note that there is no guarantee that the school you are entering will accept your homeschooling transcript.
 Please note that there is no regulation on what a public/private school may require from a homeschooler enrolling in their school.
 They may/may not accept a homeschooling transcript and may require testing, work samples, etc.